Five new science and technology startups founded by Imperial students are set to battle it out in the final of Imperial’s Venture Catalyst Challenge.

 From freshwater-free textiles to virtual reality for memory, the teams represent some of the College’s most promising new businesses.

-The Venture Catalyst Challenge (VCC), run by Imperial Enterprise Lab and powered by Blenheim Chalcot, is the College’s largest entrepreneurial competition for students and alumni, enabling them to develop an innovative idea for commercialisation.
+The Venture Catalyst Challenge (VCC) is the College’s largest entrepreneurial competition for students and alumni, enabling them to develop an innovative idea for commercialisation.
+It's run by Imperial Enterprise Lab and powered by Blenheim Chalcot, the UK’s leading venture builder.

 It challenges them to turn their ideas into new technologies, products and businesses based around five key tracks: